Gravois Mills, Missouri

-Gravois Mills is a village in Morgan County, Missouri, United States.
-The population was 144 at the 2010 census.
+Gravois Mills is a town in Morgan County, Missouri, United States.
+The population was 129 at the 2020 census.

 History

-Gravois Mills was laid out in 1884, and named for a nearby gristmill on Gravois Creek.
+Gravois Mills was laid out in 1884 and named for a nearby gristmill on Gravois Creek.
 A post office called Gravois Mills has been in operation since 1860.

 Old St. Patrick's Church was listed on the National Register of Historic Places in 1979.

 Geography

-Gravois Mills is located on the upper end of the Gravois Creek arm of the Lake of the Ozarks and Missouri Route 5.
-Versailles is about seven miles north and Sunrise Beach is approximately ten miles to the south along Route 5.
+Gravois Mills is located in southern Morgan County on the upper end of the Gravois Creek arm of the Lake of the Ozarks.
+Missouri Route 5 passes through the town, leading north 9 mi to Versailles, the Morgan county seat, and south 12 mi to Sunrise Beach.